Peter King on decision to leave MMQB; draft notes

 2. I think there obviously is no easy solution to the anthem dilemma the NFL faces when the league’s owners meet later this month to discuss how to address what players should do when the national anthem is played before games.
 But my solution is a bit of a split of the baby.
 As much as I think it’s a player’s right to do what he wants during the anthem, the way to make this go away is to tell players who don’t want to stand to stay in the locker room until after the anthem is played.
 It’s not perfect, but it’s a better solution than making this an endlessly politicized issue.

-3. I think I’d make this postscript to the Matt Ryan deal: Ten years ago this spring, he arrived in Atlanta under extreme pressure, the franchise moving on from Mike Vick in a clearly divided city.
+3. I think I’d make this postscript to the Matt Ryan deal: Ten years ago this spring he arrived in Atlanta under extreme pressure, the franchise moving on from Mike Vick in a clearly divided city.
 The day before the draft, owner Arthur Blank told me: “We’re not starting a new chapter.
 We’re starting a new book.”
-I went to mall on the north side of the city the day before the draft and much to my surprise after the Vick dogfight scandal scarred the team and the city, there were several young people wearing VICK jerseys.
+I went to mall on the north side of the city the day before the draft and much to my surprise after the Vick dogfight scandal scarred the team and the city, there were several young people wearing Vick jerseys.
 “These people won’t forget him,” said local sports anchor Gil Tyree.
 “He’s a messiah here.”
 And Tyree told me he didn’t think Ryan would ever be accepted.
-I remember some on the team hankering for Glenn Dorsey, a defensive tackle, with the third pick, not Ryan.
+I remember some on the team hankering for Glenn Dorsey, a defensive tackle, with the third pick, rather than Ryan.
 Talk about a tough spot to walk into.
-And Ryan still has work to do and a Super Bowl title to deliver, but I’d say Ryan certainly has been accepted and is well-respected, well-liked and greater Atlanta is glad he’s the quarterback.
+And Ryan still has work to do and a Super Bowl title to deliver, but I’d say he certainly has been accepted and is well-respected and well-liked, and greater Atlanta is glad he’s the quarterback.

 4. I think I still cannot figure out for the life of me why Jerry Richardson doesn’t put a clause in his contract of sale for the Panthers to ensure the team remains in Charlotte.
 Maybe he will.
 Maybe we just haven’t been told everything about the negotiations.
-But even if it meant sacrificing 10 or 15 percent of the sale, who on God’s green earth would care if one of the richest men in the Carolinas, who is in his eighties and can properly provide for the next 20 generations of Richardsons with the money he’ll pass down, earns a couple of hundred million dollars more out of this sale?
+But even if it meant sacrificing 10 or 15 percent of the sale, who on God’s green earth would care if one of the richest men in the Carolinas, who is in his 80s and can properly provide for the next 20 generations of Richardsons with the money he’ll pass down, earns a couple hundred million dollars more out of this sale?
 His reputation is already badly sullied because of the sexual harassment scandal that forced him to sell the team; what would his everlasting legacy be if eight years from now the Panthers move?

 5. I think for the first couple of weeks in the 2018 season, I’ll be sure to find the third-team CBS game.
 I want to hear Bruce Arians with Greg Gumbel and Trent Green.
 Arians is witty and smart and not afraid to criticize—at least that’s the way he’s been with me since the day I met him.
 I truly hope the homogenization of TV analysts doesn’t get to Arians.
 If he stays real, he can be really good.

 6. I think the smartest thing for the Seahawks to do with Shaquem Griffin right now is being done.
 It’s football only.
-At his rookie minicamp, Griffin did his mandatory media interview and nothing else.
+At his rookie minicamp Griffin did his mandatory media interview and nothing else.
 He’s (justifiably) one of the most famous third-day draft picks in NFL history because of how he excelled playing with one hand at Central Florida.
 But for him to have a chance to be an NFL player now, he’s got to be an NFL player.
 “It’s extremely important for that turn [to football] to occur,” Pete Carroll said.
-“It’s been a great story and it will always be a great story.
+“It’s been a great story, and it will always be a great story.
 But right now he’s got work to do.”
 Seattle’s got Griffin working behind K.J.
 Wright at weakside linebacker, and of course he’ll be a star of special teams.

 7. I think for 36-year-old quarterback Ben Roethlisberger to question the wisdom of drafting a quarterback in the third round when the quarterback of the future is certainly not on the roster already is … well, there are lots of words for it, but I think I’d pick “unintelligent.”

 8. I think I already feel for Sam Darnold.
 It’s so hard anyway to walk onto a team as a high-first-round rookie quarterback anyway, but I watched over the weekend as his every throw and move were micro-analyzed.
 It’s the kind of microscope that helped mess up Christian Hackenberg, but he was the 51st pick in the draft.
 Darnold’s the sure thing, the quarterback for the next 15 years.
 My advice to him: Read nothing, other than stuff provided by your coaches.
-Listen to nothing, other than Todd Bowles, Jeremy Bates, John McCown and Teddy Bridgewater.
+Listen to no one, other than Todd Bowles, Jeremy Bates, Josh McCown and Teddy Bridgewater.

 9. I think I love the “next step is the Super Bowl” confidence of Pat Mahomes with the Chiefs.
 There’s a reason why a year ago Andy Reid and John Dorsey fell in love with Mahomes and had to have him (they weren’t alone), and it’s not just his arm.
 It’s everything.